nomade-care/nomade-care-ui/README.md

 # NomadCare - AI-Powered Medical Communication Platform

 NomadCare is a modern, AI-driven web application designed to bridge communication gaps between doctors and patients, especially those who speak different languages.
-It provides separate portals for doctors and patients to exchange audio messages, leveraging generative AI for real-time translation and emotional analysis.
+It provides separate portals for doctors and patients to exchange audio messages, leveraging generative AI for real-time translation and external emotion detection APIs for intelligent analysis.

 ## ✨ Key Features

 -   **Dual Portals**: Separate, tailored user interfaces for doctors and patients.
 -   **Audio Messaging**: Doctors can record and send audio messages.
 Patients can listen to these messages and review their pre-recorded responses.
 -   **AI-Powered Translation**: Doctor's messages are automatically translated into the patient's preferred language using Google's generative AI models.
--   **AI-Powered Emotion Analysis**: Patient's audio responses are analyzed by a custom API and then summarized by an LLM to provide doctors with concise emotional insights, helping them better understand the patient's state.
+-   **Real-Time Emotion Analysis**: Patient's audio responses are sent to an external emotion detection API that provides detected emotions with confidence scores and intelligent insights.
+The doctor's panel displays this information with a typewriter animation for an engaging experience.
+-   **Typewriter Animation**: Emotional insights appear with a smooth typing effect, showing static emotion data immediately followed by the AI's intelligent analysis.
 -   **Simulated Conversation**: The application boots up with a pre-populated, simulated conversation to demonstrate the core features without needing initial user input.
 -   **Responsive Design**: A modern, clean UI that works seamlessly across different devices.
+-   **Real-Time Updates**: Insights are updated instantly via direct state management, without localStorage persistence, ensuring fresh analysis for each interaction.

 ## 🛠️ Technology Stack